What Is Pondok Wisata Bali Homestay License? (Application Guide)

 • Additional business permits depending on your operation (e.g., Pondok Wisata, tax number, building licenses)

-2. Partnering with a Local Citizen
+2. Partnering with an Indonesian Citizen

 An alternative approach is partnering with an Indonesian citizen who acts as a nominee.
 The license would be issued under their name.